Skip to content

 Calling a Medicaid or PeachCare plan

-Calling a community health center
+Calling a health center

 “Hi, I am looking for low-cost dental care.
 Do you offer dental services at this location?
 If not, can you refer me to a clinic that does?
 I can tell you my ZIP code, income range, and insurance status.”

-Calling a free or charitable clinic
+Calling a free clinic

 “Hi, I saw your clinic listed for Georgia.
 Do you offer dental care?
 Do you serve my county?
 What income, ID, address, or insurance documents should I bring before I schedule?”